 If the closure of the business results from the anti-epidemic measures, employees are entitled to 100% compensation of their wage.
 The affected employer may, however, apply for financial support, the details of which are described below.

 Are there any governmental subsidies available?

-The Czech Government approved changes to the "Antivirus" program on the basis of which the state will use public funds to provide financial support to employers.
-The program covers the period between 12 March 2020 and 30 April 2020 and applications for the support can be filed from 6 April 2020.
+The Czech Government extended and amended the "Antivirus" program which details how the state will use public funds to provide financial support to employers.
+The program currently applies until 28 February 2021.

 Employers applying for financial support are obliged to fulfil the following conditions:

 - they must comply with the provisions of the Czech Labour Code;